shubhamgoyal/FrontEndChallenge/README.md

 Also, display the available issues of a repository in a separate section in the UI:

 * Implement the best design possible for the user interface - search and search results, and issues section.
+* Any past searches, associated information or issues must be saved even if the user goes offline without closing the browser tab or navigating away (psst: a little birdie told us that a redux like data store can be helpful here).
 * You can use Twitter Bootstrap and any JavaScript libraries to support AngularJS (Underscore etc).
 * Use best practices in writing JavaScript / Coffeescript, CSS, and HTML.
 * Write clearly and use proper MVC structure to write the application.